This is a longer version of a lecture I presented to the Philosophy Forum in Melbourne, Australia, in June 2019

 In addition to their physiological progress, different people have differing personalities and external circumstances, which are changing from birth to death.
 These factors are all complex, they all affect each other, their combinations are unique to each person, and they all affect how people feel about their lives.

 One important aspect of life is the body of the arts – music and song, dance, the visual arts, theatre, literature and combinations of these.
 These all began very early in the history of humanity.
 They are produced by humans specifically for their own and others’ enjoyment, and as a means of socially uniting people.
 Most forms of the arts are important in civil and religious ceremonies.

-Over the years, the arts have made use of various kinds of progress, for example, the production of new kinds of materials, instruments and other devices.
+Over the years, the arts have made use of various kinds of progress, for example, the production of new kinds of instruments and other devices, and materials.

 There has been continual development of new and more complex kinds of artistic subjects and styles.
 Social progress has provided more and more sophisticated, performers, patrons and critiques.
 Traditions have developed, and there have been fashions and changes about what is aesthetic and what ideas should be addressed.
 This might seem like a kind of progress.

 Most people like tradition, but they also like novelty, and some like surprises, and these things apply particularly to the arts.
 Up to about the turn of the twentieth century, there always seemed to be scope for artistic innovation.
 But with increasing populations, increasing wealth and free time, there were many more people creating new art.
 Innovations of the various arts had to become more and more different, often becoming bizarre ephemeral fashions This is most easily seen in painting, but it has been evident across all arts.